Pixel-Nova-Apps/simmerpos.com/_pages/online.md

 # Online store setup

-## Enable online store within Simmer settings
+## Enable online store within Simmer

 From the Simmer Admin, navigate to **Settings** > **Online store**.
 Then click **Enable**.